All Episodes

 Yeah, there's some of it remaining on my truck.

-Um it uh uh covered with quarter inch plywood.
+And it covered with quarter-inch plywood.

-Uh see there's still even bits and pieces of the exploded one on it.
+See, there's still even bits and pieces of the exploded one on it.

-Uh anyway, pull the last one across it and maneuver the force field over to lock it in place.
+Anyway, pull the last one across it and maneuver the force field over to lock it in place.

-There's no real reason that you I can lock it with four, I can lock it with five, although it was very difficult because I was trying to do it with my hands alone and my old gnarly fingers are just not up to the to the demands of that.
+I can lock it with five, although it was very difficult because I was trying to do it with my hands alone and my old gnarly fingers are just not up to the demands of that.

-It was probably requiring in some cases 30 and 40 pounds of force on one of these magnets, one of these small little magnets, to roll it over into a position where it actually caused the field to lock.
+It was probably requiring, in some cases, 30 and 40 pounds of force on one of these magnets, one of these small little magnets, to roll it over into a position where it actually caused the field to lock.

-Um each additional locus involved.
+Each additional locus involved.

 And I was straining.

-Okay, so and I can pull a 70-pound bow, recurve, a stick bow, and hold it, aim and then release.
+Okay, so, and I can pull a 70-pound bow, recurve, a stick bow, and hold it, aim, and then release.

-So I've got significant strength in my shoulders and upper body.
+So I've got significant strength in my shoulders and upper body, and was barely able to get that ninth one into place.

-And the upshot of it was something triggered the release, very much like we just saw here, only it was on a stable steel platform base, held the wood structure was held clamped in place.
+And the upshot of it was something triggered the release, very much like we just saw here, only it was on a stable steel platform base, the wood structure was held clamped in place.

-I grabbed the rope to which is um uh my climbing rope here, so that's uh three quarter inch uh uh multi-dimensional line, you know, multiple wraps and so on, like it'll hold my weight or several several multiples of it off the side of a cliff, and I'm pulling on it and pulling on it and pulling on it, and I get it to roll over, and there goes the ninth one into place, and then I release it and boom, the whole thing, it held there for a millisecond, it held.
+I grabbed the rope to which is my climbing rope here, so that's a three-quarter-inch multi-dimensional line, you know, multiple wraps and so on, like it'll hold my weight or several multiples of it off the side of a cliff.

 We get vibrations in this building from that.

-That's why I had the floor built up the way it is, with uh multiple layers of dampening, and even that wasn't enough.
+That's why I had the floor built up the way it is with multiple layers of dampening.

 And it exploded.

-Um it didn't just fly apart.
+It didn't just fly apart.

 And basically nothing happens.